paolofantozzi/cookiecutter-drf/README.rst

   - Djoser auth system integrated to manage user activation, change password, etc.
   - Different error code in 401 response for inactive user
   - Deactivate instead of delete a user

+Todo:

+  - move to api focused only
+  - move to docker only
+  - include celery post-transaction invoking of tasks
+  - add poetry for dependencies
+  - better organization of settings (maybe using https://github.com/sobolevn/django-split-settings)
+  - delete country-dependent elements (italian ssn)
+  - manage account deleting compliant to GDPR
+  - include (optional) timeout from last login to remove inactive users (also to be again GDPR compliant)
+  - write a decent documentation
+  - add structlog
+  - add logging to ELK (or EFK) support (also stack in local)

 Following the original README.